 Frequent tourists to Ireland will be familiar with the usual itinerary; a good few days in Dublin before taking a road trip to the southern coast, culminating in Galway City.
 And while there’s nothing wrong with this schedule, it does neglect some of the very best of the Emerald Isle which are just begging to be explored.

 Perhaps the most jaw-dropping and scenic of all is the Connemara Peninsula, Cong and its Kylemore Abbey.
 The region features dramatic peaks, white sandy beaches, and plenty of peat bogs that offer a lot of insights on expansive Ireland’s culture.
-So, we’ve teamed up with galwaytourcompany.com to bring you these; our 4 IDEAL travel tips for Connemara and Cong, Ireland.
+Make the most of it with these; our 4 IDEAL travel tips for Connemara and Cong, Ireland.

 WHEN TO VISIT